AwaywithCharles/Island-Arcadia/Goals.md

   - Combine textures and remap (like the rocks but for everyhthing else)
   - Use the skybox as texture for the pillows
   - Quest optimization
+  - Turn one mirror on, automatically turn off the other one.